qoherent/ria-hub-docs/docs/content/Usage/webhooks.md

 ### Authorization header

-**With 1.19**, Gitea hooks can be configured to send an [authorization header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization) to the webhook target.
+**With 1.19**, RIA Hub hooks can be configured to send an [authorization header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization) to the webhook target.